 These properties make it a very versatile therapeutic agent.

-We’ve partnered with Comvita Manuka Honey to talk about what to look for in this type of honey and some of its uses.
+Read on to find out what to look for in this type of honey and some of its uses.

 In a 2017 lab study, Manuka honey with UMF 10+ and higher had increased antibacterial effects.
 UMF 20+ Manuka honey was also effective against drug-resistant strains of bacteria.

-Look for Manuka honey that’s UMF certified to ensure it contains the three key signature compounds that authenticate Manuka honey (Leptosperin, DHA, and MGO).
+Look for Manuka honey that’s UMF certified, AMHA Authentic, or AMHA Authorised to ensure it contains the three key signature compounds that authenticate Manuka honey (Leptosperin, DHA, and MGO).